Choosing lenses for astrophotography

-Initially, we tried using depth gauges to measure the wobble.
+Initially, we tried using depth gauges to measure the adapter wobble.
 You need a stable stand to hold the gauge and a solid base to put the adapters+lens on.
 It was still too tricky a process.
 The lens itself would compress and squirm under the pressure of my hand as I tried to rotate the Mirex and it was too difficult to keep the depth gauge tip on the correct position.
 Too often it would slip into a grove or away from the rim edge of the Novoflex adapter.
 The micrometre measurement is so much easier, more precise and repeatable.
 You also don’t have the issue of the depth gauge tip measuring into milling grooves in the adapter’s bayonet rather than at the surface ‘peaks’ which are making contact with the camera’s bayonet.
 It is absolutely critical to have a good measurement.
-I could never be confident of my earlier shimming adjustments specifically because of this pesky problem.
-It was only later I figured out how to use large micrometres for this.
+I could never be confident of my earlier shimming adjustments specifically because of this problem.

 Adding shims will increase the flange distance, obviously.
 It’s entirely possible that doing this will cause the flange distance on-axis to increase too much for lenses you have that have an infinity focus stop.
 Such lenses usually have shims just under their bayonet to adjust the infinity focus position, and you may get lucky that one will be of the right thickness which you can remove.
 I’ve seen such a thing in my Voigtlander 50mm and 65mm lenses, and Joseph has removed a shim in his Voigtlander 21mm F1.4 Nokton lens for just this reason.
 I believe Zeiss Loxia lenses can be adjusted the same way.
 It goes without saying that such modifications come with certain risk and will void the manufacturer warranty.
 Although when done properly, there is no telling that any self-adjustment was made at all and the camera is not damaged in any way.
 Should you need to send your equipment for professional repair one day, you might have to remove the shims to avoid the possibility that a technician will open up your camera/lens and unexpectedly knock them deep inside the body cavity, potentially ruining something sensitive, perhaps without even realising it.

-We did wonder for a time if IBIS systems introduce enough variation of tilt to render our efforts meaningless.
-Or even that IBIS calibration, the self-cleaning function or a factory reset could somehow fix sensor tilt troubles.
-Typically an IBIS system consists of two main parts and the sensor-mounted side rolls around on bearing balls constrained in little wells or cups.
+We did wonder for a time if IBIS systems introduce enough variation to render our efforts meaningless.
+Typically an IBIS system consists of the sensor-mounted side rolling around on bearing balls constrained in little wells or cups.
 Check it out under step #18 of the iFixit teardown.
-Roger Cicala was mistaken in his recent GFX 100 teardown that the tensioning springs holding down the two halves of the sensor IBIS assembly is meant to allow the sensor to move fore and aft or ‘up and down’ as he calls it, to attain the claimed 5-axis IBIS movement.
+Roger was mistaken in his recent GFX 100 teardown that the tensioning springs holding down the two halves of the sensor IBIS assembly is meant to allow the sensor to move fore and aft or ‘up and down’ as he calls it, to attain the claimed 5-axis IBIS movement.
 5-axis IBIS movements correct for pitch, yaw, shift in x-axis, shift in y-axis and roll.
 So, the first point is that the IBIS system is not designed to tilt or move the sensor forwards or backwards, and IBIS calibration, which can be done by a service centre, aims to centre the sensor in the parked position relative to the mount, not to adjust for tilt.